PRODUCTS & INNOVATION

 Whether you're lacing up your shoes for your first marathon or you've conquered 26.2 before, a marathon isn’t just another race – it's a journey that demands preparation and training, and there are a lot of factors to consider as you gear up for the big day.
 To help you conquer this epic run, we spoke with seasoned marathoner Joan Benoit Samuelson, an Olympic gold medalist and two-time Boston Marathon champion.

-Samuelson completed the Boston Marathon in April, and this fall, she'll run with Abbott in the Bank of America Chicago Marathon.
-After so many years, Samuelson continues to find inspiration from her fellow runners, regardless of their finish times.
+After decades of racing, Samuelson continues to find inspiration from her fellow runners, regardless of their finish times.

 "The most inspiring competitors aren't only the elite athletes at the front," Samuelson says.
 "The really moving stories come at the back of the pack."
 As for what keeps her going?
 "My goal is to inspire those who inspire me."

 Here are some of Samuelson's tips for running your best race.

 According to Samuelson, the key to running a successful marathon is to run your own race.
 Don't compare yourself to other runners.
 Do it for yourself.

 "You can't run anyone else's race but your own," Samuelson says.
 "It's your journey, your experience, your story.
 Go out and tell it."

 Samuelson advises against any drastic changes to your diet the night before – or the morning of – the big race.
 What you put in your body will have a significant impact on your performance.
 While you’ll need some energy before the run, be careful not to stuff yourself.

 Samuelson's race day diet includes dry toast or bagel and/or a banana, and a small amount of coffee.

 "Don't eat a lot of dairy the day before the race or the morning of," she says.
 "Don't try any new nutritional supplements on race day.
 Most importantly, stay hydrated!
 Even in the rain."